 We have made tremendous progress in terms of reducing the risk of mother-to-child transmission.
-Provided that an HIV-positive woman takes good care of herself and her developing baby, which includes getting proper prenatal care and taking a combination of HIV medications during pregnancy, labor and delivery—the risk of HIV transmission is less than 2 percent.
-Better testing and prevention efforts since the mid-1990s have resulted in a 90% decline in the infection rate in the U.S.
+Provided that a woman living with HIV takes good care of herself and her developing baby, which includes getting proper prenatal care and taking a combination of HIV medications during pregnancy, labor and delivery—the risk of HIV transmission is less than 2 percent.

-Today, thanks to early access to care and advances in HIV drug treatment, being an HIV-positive child is not nearly as dire as it once was.
-And with more information quickly emerging with respect to how HIV-infected children should be treated, we can expect the success rate to improve significantly.
+Today, thanks to early access to care and advances in HIV drug treatment, being a child living with HIV is not nearly as dire as it once was.
+And with more information quickly emerging with respect to how children living with HIV should be treated, we can expect the success rate to improve significantly.

 Nonetheless, caring for a child who is HIV positive comes with many challenges.
 HIV, even during the earliest stages of infection, can severely affect a child’s development, whether related to physical growth, psychological evolvement, or emotional well-being.

-Researchers have shown that HIV-infected babies tend to have higher viral loads than adults.
-As a result, the lessons we have learned treating adults with HIV hold true for children infected with the virus: a powerful combination of drugs should be used to lower a child’s viral load to the lowest possible level.
+Researchers have shown that babies with HIV tend to have higher viral loads than adults.
+As a result, the lessons we have learned about treating adults with HIV hold true for children infected with the virus: a powerful combination of drugs should be used to lower a child’s viral load to the lowest possible level.

 Are HIV meds safe for children?

 Many clinical trials have determined that some HIV drugs, particularly when used in combination with each other, work well and are safe in children.
 However, it is important to recognize that many HIV drugs are absorbed, metabolized and eliminated from the body differently in children than in adults.
 Fortunately, many of the drugs used to treat adults with HIV can also be used to treat children with HIV infection.
 In fact, many have also been found to be safe and effective for newborns and infants infected with the virus.

 When should children start HIV treatment?